vvoovv/blosm/README.md

 * Options to use custom tileable building textures (e.g. from textures.com)
 * Satellite imagery and web maps projected on a terrain

 Buy the addon at [gumroad.com](https://gumroad.com/l/blosm)!
 By [purchasing](https://gumroad.com/l/blosm) the addon you support the addon development.
 All customers will get the addon source code under GPL license!
-All default textures and materials supplied with addon are released under the CC0 (public license)!

 The detailed documentation is available [here](https://github.com/vvoovv/blender-osm/wiki/Premium-Version).